microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Disposable-Extensions.md

 }
 ````

-When this interface is present, then the implementation will be disposed when
+When this interface is present, the implementation will be disposed when
-the Runtime is disposing.
-This makes disposal 'opt-in' for users without forcing
+the SDK runtime itself is disposed.
+Disposal is __opt-in__, so users need not
-`IDisposable` onto implementations that may not need it.
+implement `IDisposable` on classes that do not need it.

-Example:
+Here is an example of the SDK runtime being used in a way that would allow your
+types to be cleanly disposed:
 ````
 using (var engine = Engine.Create())
 {